-COMM students with a concentration complete 14 courses for the major, including a total of 5 courses are required to complete a concentration (three of which are COMM courses, two of which are non-COMM elective courses).
-A list of approved COMM concentration courses can be found here.
-Non-COMM elective courses require pre-approval from a member of the COMM Undergraduate Advising Team.
+Communication students with a concentration complete the 14-credit major curriculum, including a total of 5 courses required to complete a concentration.
+Of the 5 courses required to complete a concentration, 3 courses are COMM courses, and 2 courses are non-COMM elective courses.
+A list of approved COMM Culture and Society concentration courses can be found on the Annenberg School for Communication website.
+Non-COMM elective courses require pre-approval from a member of the Communication Undergraduate Advising Team.
 Students may only complete one concentration.

 Culture & Society

 Courses in this concentration explore the complex relationships between communication and cultural practices.
 Through this concentration students will gain an understanding of the ways in which communication is central to the construction, maintenance, and transmission of culture, as well as to cultural resistance and change.
 Sample courses include: Media, Culture and Society in Contemporary China; Ritual Communication; History and Theory of Freedom of Expression; Critical Perspectives in Journalism; and Media Criticism.

 The minimum total course units for graduation in this major is 34.
 Double majors may entail more course units.